 Operating time for a cleft lip repair surgery depends on the width of the lip separation.
-Although scarring from cleft lip repair surgery is inevitable, surgeons can hide the scar by creating a philtrum, the two naturally occurring lines between the nose and the lip.
+Although a cleft lip repair surgery scar is inevitable, surgeons can hide the cleft lip scar by creating a philtrum, the two naturally occurring lines between the nose and the lip.

 [Dr. Gopi Shah]

 Can you tell us a little bit about your pre-op counseling for the initial cleft lip or palate?
 How do you counsel families?
 What kind of expectations should they have?
 How long do they usually stay in the hospital?
 What kinds of post-op complications should they be aware of?

 The cleft lip repair generally takes about an hour or an hour and a half.
 Obviously, the width of separation determines how long the surgery is and what the cleft lip scar will look like.
 If it's a wide cleft and you're moving a lot of tissue around, there will be more tension that causes more scarring.
 There is no scarless cleft lip surgery.
 The goal of the cleft lip surgery is to hide the scars.
 The philtrum are the two lines that naturally occur under your lips.
 The goal of the cleft lip surgery is to recreate a scar in a similar line as the philtrum and reshape the nose so that it's not flattened.